smayadev/node-uptime-monitor/README.md

 The API provides a way to manage URLs in the MariaDB database.

+There is no authentication system in place so an API gateway of some sort is needed.

 ### GET /api/urls

 Get all URLs in the database.